evagabriela/WDI/curriculum/week-01/02-css-selector-basics/README.md

      <p></p>
   </main>

-  *Will not* style children that aren't direct descendents, like this ‘grandchild’ <p> :
+  *Will not* style children that aren't direct descendants, like this ‘grandchild’ <p> :
 <main>
      <section>
          <p></p>